Substrate Advice

 Limecrete substrates are commonly used in period properties whereby the building needs to breathe to avoid damp associated issues.

 The key to installing on top of limecrete is to use breathable materials.
+This means that anti-fracture matting cannot be used with a limecrete floor.

 Natural stone tiles should be used as they enable mositure to pass above the substrate.
 Always make sure the natural stone chosen is not moisture sensitive - this is stated on the product page.